jsoysouvanh/Refureku/README.md

 ### Possible issues
 #### Issue 1
-- If you compile your program in debug mode, your compiler might complain about library / debug level mismatchs.
+If you compile your program in debug mode, your compiler might complain about library / debug level mismatchs.
 In that case, make sure to compile the Refureku library both in Debug and Release, and link against the debug version of the library when compiling your program in debug mode.

+#### Issue 2
+If you downloaded the binaries, you might get linkage errors.
+This means the binaries have been compiled with build tools not compatible with yours.
+You can try to adjust your platform toolset and/or (for Windows/MSVC) your Windows SDK version.
+If you still get linkage errors, rebuild the library from source.

 ## Cross-platform compatibility
 This library has been tested and is stable on the following configurations:
-- Windows Server version 1809 | MSVC 19.16.27035.0
+- Windows Server version 1809 | MSVC 19.16.27041.0
-- Linux 18.04 | Clang 7.0.0, Clang 8.0.0, Clang 9.0.0
+- Linux 18.04 | Clang 7.0.0, Clang 8.0.0, Clang 9.0.0, Clang 10.0.1
-- Linux 18.04 | GCC 8.4.0, GCC 9.2.1
+- Linux 18.04 | GCC 8.4.0, GCC 9.3.0, GCC 10.1.0

 ## Planned features
 - Property system rework to make it more flexible and easier to extend